tylerhunt/brewery_db/README.md

 [api-key]: http://www.brewerydb.com/developers

-Use the following method to configure your API key:
+You can use the following method to configure your API key:

 ``` ruby
 BreweryDB.configure do |config|